 So you filled your cereal bowl up too much and now some Lucky Charms are all over the dining room floor.
 Keep on eating what's in your bowl but, in the meantime, open up the Roborock app and click on the "zone" tab at the bottom.
 A small rectangle appears in the middle of the map, which can be dragged to your current location and resized to fit perfectly around the area where some of your cereal now resides.

-If you've also forgotten to clean up the crumbs from your breadsticks last night or the peas you tried to feed to the dog, you can also select that "1x" icon on the bottom left of the screen, which will toggle between one, two, or three passes in the highlighted zone.
+If you've also forgotten to clean up the crumbs from your breadsticks last night or the peas you tried to feed to the dog, select that "1x/total cleanups" button on the right side of the screen while setting up a zone cleaning, and your vacuum can make up to three passes in the highlighted zone.
 That'll ensure that every little bit gets cleaned up along the way, just in case a mess is too large for the vacuum to suck up the first time around.

 But what if you need to clean the foyer and the bathroom, as well?
-You can easily add another zone to the cleaning cycle by pressing the "Add" button just below the "number of passes" button.
+You can easily add another zone to the cleaning cycle by pressing the "Add" button just below the "total cleanups" button.
 There's no limit to the number of zones you can make, so if there are a bunch of little spots in the home that need to be cleaned, drop a few more zones in there and be on your merry way.
-Your Roborock vacuum will figure out how to get to each of these and clean them accordingly, docking to charge when it's through with the job.
+Your Roborock vacuum will figure out how to get to each of these and clean them accordingly and will head back to the dock to charge when it's through with the job.

 Divide it up

 For simple organizational reasons, it made sense for me to divide these rooms up a little further than was done automatically.
-To do this, click on the 'locations' button on the bottom left-hand side of the app (it looks like a location icon with a list below it), and click on 'Edit room'.
+To do this, click on the 'map settings' button on the bottom right-hand corner of the app and click on 'Edit room'.
 From here, you can select an existing room and choose to either divide it into smaller sections or to combine two rooms.
 In my case, my bed initially tricked the robot into thinking the master bedroom was split into two.
 Clicking on these two sections and tapping merged brought them together at long last.

 No-go zones, No-mop zones, and walls you can't see